 These bad actors frequently spoof legitimate companies, including links to SMS phishing sites or encouraging malware downloads.
 When receiving text messages, especially from unknown sources, it is critical to be cautious.
 Individuals can defend themselves from text message spoofing and other fraudulent actions by remaining attentive, abstaining from clicking on unknown sites, and avoiding unexpected file downloads.

-ARP (Address Resolution Protocol) is a vital network protocol that enables targeted data delivery within a network.
-ARP spoofing, also known as ARP poisoning, poses a significant security risk.
+ARP (Address Resolution Protocol) is a vital network protocol that enables targeted data delivery within a network, also known as ARP poisoning, poses a significant security risk.
 In this attack, a malicious individual sends fake ARP packets across a local area network.

 The attacker deceives the network by associating their MAC address with the IP address of a legitimate network device or server.
 This allows them to intercept, modify, or block data intended for the targeted IP address.
 As a result, sensitive information may be compromised, network communication can be disrupted, and the overall security and integrity of the network are compromised.